fwoba/fwoba/README.md

-- 👋 Hi, I’m @fwoba
+- Hi, I’m @fwoba
-- 👀 I’m interested in anything Cyber Security
+- I’m interested in anything Cyber Security
-- 🌱 I’m currently learning Malware Analysis/PenTesting/Python
+- I’m currently learning Malware Analysis/PenTesting/Python
+- Twtter: @fwobans

 <!---
 fwoba/fwoba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.